-ERP systems include a variety of different modules.
-Each module supports specific business processes – like finance, procurement, or manufacturing – and provides employees in that department with the transactions and insight they need do their jobs.
+Enterprise resource planning systems include a variety of different modules.
+Each ERP module supports specific business processes – like finance, procurement, or manufacturing – and provides employees in that department with the transactions and insight they need do their jobs.
 Every module connects to the ERP system, which delivers a single source of truth and accurate, shared data across departments.

 The most widely used ERP modules include:

 - Finance: The finance and accounting module is the backbone of most ERP systems.
 In addition to managing the general ledger and automating key financial tasks, it helps businesses track accounts payable (AP) and receivable (AR), close the books efficiently, generate financial reports, comply with revenue recognition standards, mitigate financial risk, and more.